csun-comp587-s20/assign1/README.md

 Make an edit to this file (`README.md`), which is in [Markdown](https://en.wikipedia.org/wiki/Markdown) (specifically [GitHub-flavored Markdown](https://github.github.com/gfm/)) format.
 Your edit should somehow improve the content.
 This can mean adding further descriptions, adding demonstrative pictures, etc.
+You edit this file, which is in your local computer's directory you created in step 2.

 ### Step 6: Commit Your Changes ###